bitpay/bitcore/packages/bitcore-wallet-service/README.md

  * Uses cashaddr without prefix for BCH

-`/v1/addresses/`: Get Wallet's main addresses (does not include change addresses)
+`/v4/addresses/`: Get Wallet's main addresses (does not include change addresses)

+Optional Arguments:
+ * ignoreMaxGap: [false] Ignore checking less that 20 unused addresses (BIP44 GAP)

 Returns:
- * List of Addresses object: (https://github.com/bitpay/bitcore-wallet-service/blob/master/lib/model/address.js)).
+ * List of Addresses object: (https://github.com/bitpay/bitcore/blob/master/packages/bitcore-wallet-service/lib/model/address.js)).
 This call is mainly provided so the client check this addresses for incoming transactions (using a service like [Insight](https://insight.is)
+ * Returns cashaddr without prefix for BCH

 `/v1/balance/`:  Get Wallet's balance